Television consumption: Change in consumption

 The rise of streaming platforms and online television has driven a significant shift toward over-the-top (OTT) media services, disrupting traditional cable television markets.
 By 2013, 63% of U.S. households had adopted video streaming services, with 22% accessing Netflix weekly.
 In English Canada, 25% of households used Netflix, a figure rising to 33% among households with adolescent children.
 The platform's emphasis on on-demand, commercial-free content across devices has redefined viewer habits, accelerating the transition to digital consumption.

 The COVID-19 pandemic further amplified television-related leisure activities, as lockdowns limited travel, work commutes, and outdoor recreation.
 Studies conducted between May and December 2020 revealed that Americans averaged 3.1 hours of daily screen time dedicated to television content, including cable, DVDs, streaming, and mobile device viewing.
 In 2020, television-based activities—spanning traditional broadcasts, streaming services, and portable devices—constituted the most time-consuming leisure pursuit in the United States.

 Binge-watching

 Binge-watching refers to the practice of viewing multiple episodes of a television series consecutively in a single session.
 The behavior became prevalent in the Digital Age, facilitated by streaming platforms offering on-demand access, advancements in technology, and lower costs for high-bandwidth internet.
 Proponents argue that binge-watching enhances comprehension of narrative arcs and character development compared to episodic viewing, prompting scholars and industry analysts to study viewer motivations through uses and gratifications theory to optimize content delivery.
+Related viewing practices, while distinct from binge-watching, include Comfort television, in which viewers repeatedly engage with familiar content for relaxation or emotional regulation.